Infinite Energy Review and Guide

-Infinite Energy offers three types of solar battery, each available in a range of storage capacities to suit your needs.
-These batteries are the Fronius battery, LG Chem and Tesla Powerwall.
+Infinite Energy offers a few types of solar battery, each available in a range of storage capacities to suit your needs.
+These batteries include the Fronius battery, LG Chem and Tesla Powerwall.

 - Fronius: The Fronius battery is available in six sizes: 4.5kWh, 6.0kWh, 7.5kWh, 9.0kWh.
 10.5kWh and 12kWh.
 Fronius storage batteries are famous for their guaranteed long service life, however they only compatible with select solar systems and inverters.